Hibi4/FrontentMentor_project/rock-paper-scissors-master/README-template.md

 ### What I learned

 - I learned how to use React and how to create a project with it.
 I also learned how to use React Hook Form to handle the form and how to use React Testing Library to test the project.
-I also learned how to use CSS Grid and Flexbox to create the layout of the project.
-I also learned how to use the useEffect hook to handle the logic of the project and the random method to pick an item.
+I also practiced my skills to use CSS Grid and Flexbox to create the layout of the project.
+I also learned how to use the useEffect hook applying setTimeout method to handle the logic of the project and the random method to pick an item.

 ```html